-Border Collie Breed Profile
+Border Collie Dog Breed Information

 Did You Know?

 Border Collies are still used as herding and working dogs on farms and ranches today.
-In addition to making a great companion for an active family, they excel at dog sports like agility training, tracking, obedience, and more.
+They are even considered one of the best dog breeds for farms.
+In addition to making a great companion for an active family, they excel at dog sports like agility, tracking, obedience, and more.

 The Border Collie is a very energetic dog that craves their owner’s affection.
 They are highly intelligent, loyal, affectionate, and responsive.
 However, they are not cuddly couch potatoes.
-Border Collies love to work and be on the move.
+They are happy to settle down and cuddle with you once the day’s work is done, but Border Collies love to work and be on the move.

-They get along well with children and other dogs.
-Although they are a friendly dog breed, they can be reserved or slightly suspicious with strangers.
+They get along well with children and other dogs, and are considered one of the great dog breeds for large families.
+Although they are a friendly dog breed when well-socialized, they can still be reserved or slightly suspicious of strangers at first.
 Early socialization is key with any dog breed.
 It can go a long way in directing the seemingly endless energy and herding tendencies of the Border Collie into more positive activities.

 Border Collies are sensitive, but also relatively adaptable.
 As one of the most active dog breeds, they thrive in homes with fenced yards where they can run freely.
 Although they are high energy, they can adapt to apartment living provided plenty of time is dedicated to getting them the daily exercise and mental stimulation they need.